momostarsky/imebra_git/docs/quick_tour.rst

     import com.imebra.*;

-In Java, before using any Imebra class you have to load the native code contained in the jar:
+In Java, before using any Dicomhero class you have to load the native code contained in the jar:

 .. code-block:: java